Wild Garlic and Feta Scones

 Whilst it remains true the first thing I think of when wild garlic season rolls around is making a batch of Wild Garlic Butter (great on asparagus or for making garlic bread, and it freezes beautifully) or a jar of Wild Garlic Pesto (brilliant anywhere pesto is ordinarily used) this year I’m all about these light, tender, savoury Wild Garlic and Feta Scones.

-Super easy to throw together and delicious spread with soft butter topped with flaky sea salt for lunch or afternoon tea, if you’ve got a patch of wild garlic for foraging near you (though if in London whilst it is not cheap in irritating contrast to this otherwise free ingredient, you can also pick up bunches at Borough Market) may I humbly suggest they’d make a great, last minute, savoury addition to a Coronation Weekend picnic or tea?
+Super easy to throw together and delicious spread with soft butter topped with flaky sea salt for lunch or afternoon tea, if you’ve got a patch of wild garlic for foraging near you (though if in London whilst it is not cheap in irritating contrast to this otherwise free ingredient, you can also pick up bunches at Borough Market) may I humbly suggest they’d make a great, last minute, savoury addition to a weekend picnic or tea?

 Side on image showing the layers in a wild garlic scone.